-HP Inc. UK LTD funded PhD Scholarship at Bristol Robotics Laboratory in Object Identification and Authentication using Microscopic Forensic Signatures
+HP Inc. UK LTD funded PhD Scholarship Bursary at the Bristol Robotics Laboratory (BRL) in

 About the Studentship

 The technology provider HP Inc. (HP) and the world renowned Bristol Robotics Laboratory (BRL) are working together on an exciting new research project to develop novel sensors and algorithms aimed at realising low-cost technology for the capture of unique surface characteristics from differing substrate types (e.g. paper, ceramic, plastic etc.), mainly for the purpose of object recognition and inspection.

 Using a combination of both 3D structural and 2D spectral signals, the aim is to generate rich description of objects by recovering and describing properties that naturally occur at the surface, or which can be introduced, in order to realise a unique object recognition signature.
 The characterisation of surface properties will be investigated at both macro and microscale levels.
 Estimating 3D surface texture and reflectance at microscale is a challenging problem with a number of unsolved issues, and, requires the capture of highly dense microstructures.